felifluid/bachelorarbeit/thesis/chapters/background.typ

 ==== Non-linear simulations
-Unlike the linear case, in non-linear simulations the potential #sym.Phi is calculated by GKW during runtime and exported as such.
+Unlike the linear case, in non-linear simulations the potential #sym.Phi is calculated by GKW during runtime and exported as such. // is this done always??
 This is done for each timestep and saved as seperate datasets under `diagnostic/diagnos_fields/`.
 Each dataset is referenced by the key `Poten` followed by an 8 digit long number, e.g. `Poten00000343`.
 If not specified otherwise, the last availiable dataset will be used, as it usually gives the most accurate results @samaniego2024topovis[p.77].